camdendotlol/chromapoll/README.md

 * `yarn build` to create a production build of both the backend and frontend.
 * `yarn start` to run the full production build after building.
+* `yarn start:full` to run both of the above commands for a simple one-click deployment.
-* `yarn dev:server` for a development build that automatically reloads when you make a change.
+* `yarn dev:server` for a development build that automatically rebuilds when you make a change.
 * `yarn dev:ui` for a development build of the frontend.

-* `yarn test:server` for some very rudimentary testing of the server API.
+To run a comprehensize end-to-end test suite:
+1. `yarn build` if you haven't run it already.
+2. `yarn start:cypress` starts Chromapoll in test mode, which expects a `TEST_DB_URL` environment variable. **DO NOT** use your production database for this, as the tests involve clearing the database repeatedly.
+3. `yarn test` runs a suite of Cypress tests.

 The `build` command also offers `:server` and `:ui` suffixes if you only need to build one of them, e.g. `yarn build:server`.